ryardley/ts-bus/README.md

 # ts-bus

-A lightweight JavaScript/TypeScript event bus to help manage your application architecture.
+A lightweight TypeScript event bus to help manage your application architecture.

 ### Example